integreat-io/integreat-transformers/README.md

 ### `replace`

-Will replace the `from` property with the `to` property in the given string value.
+Will replace the `from` property with the `to` property in the given string value in data _from_ a service, and the other way around in data going _to_ a service.
+In a flipped mutation object, this behavior is reversed.

 If the value is not a string, it will be passed on untouched.

 ### `round`